team113sanger/dermatlas_copy_number_nf/README.md

 -c /lustre/scratch125/casm/team113da/users/jb63/nf_cna_testing/nextflow.config \
 -profile farm22
 ```
-This can also

-A usage profile for OpenStack secure-lustre instances is provided and can be launched by specifying.
+The pipeline has been configured to run on Sanger OpenStack secure-lustre instances and farm22.
+Different configurations can be launched by specifying:
-`-profile secure-lustre`
+`-profile secure-lustre` or `-profile farm22`

 ## Pipeline visualisation
+Created using nextflow's inbuilt visualitation features.

 ```mermaid
 flowchart TB